Introduction to Matplotlib using Python for Beginners

 - Pie charts

-Most of the time we have to work with the Pyplot as an interface of Matplotlib.
+Most of the time, we have to work with Pyplot as an interface for Matplotlib.
 So, we import Pyplot like this:

-A line plot is used to see the relationship between the x and y-axis.
+A line plot shows the relationship between the x and y-axis.

-The plot() function in the Matplotlib library’s Pyplot module is used to create a 2D hexagonal plot of the coordinates x and y. plot() will take various arguments like plot(x, y, scalex, scaley, data, **kwargs).
+The plot() function in the Matplotlib library’s Pyplot module creates a 2D hexagonal plot of x and y coordinates. plot() will take various arguments like plot(x, y, scalex, scaley, data, **kwargs).

-x, y are the coordinates of the horizontal and vertical axis where x values are optional and its default value is range(len(y)).
+x, y are the horizontal and vertical axis coordinates where x values are optional, and its default value is range(len(y)).

-scalex, scaley parameters are used to autoscale the x-axis or y-axis, and its default value is true.
+scalex, scaley parameters are used to autoscale the x-axis or y-axis, and its default value is actual.

-**kwargs is used to specify the property like line label, linewidth, marker, color, etc.
+**kwargs specify the property like line label, linewidth, marker, color, etc.

 x: x-coordinate or sequence of the array